cbmarcum/skeletal/README.md

 published manifest file and the template packages to your URL repository.

 Existing Lazybones templates should still work if moved to a URL repository as described below.

-The tool is very simple: it allows you to create a new project structure for any framework or library for which the tool has a template.

-The concept of Skeletal is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
-Skeletal also includes a subtemplates feature that resembles the behavior of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.

 ## Documentation